Lonicera maackii: Control and eradication

-The species is controlled by cutting, flaming, or burning the plant to the level of its roots and repetition of this in two-week increments until the nutrient reserves in the roots are depleted.
+The species is controlled by cutting, flaming, or burning the plant to the level of its roots and repetition of this in two-week increments until the nutrient reserves in the roots are depleted and unable to produce any new growths.
 To ensure eradication, herbicide may be applied to freshly cut stumps.
 Control by prescribed burning has been found to be most effective during the phase of seed dispersal in late summer and early autumn.

 It can also be controlled by annual applications of glyphosate that thoroughly saturate the foliage, or by grubbing the shallowly rooted juvenile plants, but these two methods increase labor cost and disrupt the soil.
+Uprooting by hand or with tools can be effective for small plants, though it becomes difficult or impractical for larger ones.

 This species has been found to be a host for the leaf-mining moth Phyllonorycter emberizaepenella in North America.
+In its native range, Lonicera maackii is a host plant for the following butterflies: Limenitis camilla, Limenitis helmanni, and Limenitis amphyssa.